 The Government has helped boost family planning across the country, including in remote areas through training community based distributors of reproductive health care kit.

 The Ministry of Health chairs the Health Sector Working Group.
-The Embassy of Japan and the World Health Organisation are Co-Chairs.
+Japan and the World Health Organisation are Co-Chairs.

 The National Nutrition Strategy to 2025 and Plan of Action 2016-2020 (NNSPA) has been implemented at the central and sub-national levels, then progress and outcomes were confirmed in the 2nd Nutrition Forum on 17th Nov 2016 as pre-consultation for the RTIM.
 The Forum also emphasized the importance of multi-sectoral coordination which is required for an effective convergent approach and for scaling up nutrition interventions, for joint implementation of actions, for funds allocation, monitoring, evaluation and reporting.